-- Between 1 January and 1 April 1993, 18 Medical Actions were issued for the attention of some 8000 health professionals involved in Amnesty International networks.
-There are AI medical groups in more than 30 countries appealing on behalf of seriously ill prisoners without access to medical care; prisoners who have been tortured or have died in custody from torture or through lack of medical care; in cases of corporal or capital punishment involving the medical profession; in cases where medical professionals themselves become the target of abuses because of their professional or human rights activities. - The number of groups working in a Regional Action Network (RAN) exceeded 2,410.
-RAN members concentrate their work on any one of five regions of the world to assist people subjected to any of the human rights abuses that Amnesty International opposes in almost all of the world's countries. - From June 1992 to the end of March 1993 Amnesty International had issued 94 major documents on human rights violations in 50 countries.
+55 Medical Actions were issued for the attention of some 9000 health professionals involved in Amnesty International networks.
+There are AI medical groups and networks in more than 30 countries appealing on behalf of seriously ill prisoners without access to medical care; prisoners who have been tortured; those who have died in custody from torture or through lack of medical care; in cases of corporal or capital punishment involving the medical profession; in cases where medical professionals themselves become the target of abuses because of their professional or human rights activities.

+- -- The number of groups working in a Regional Action Network (RAN) were 2,413.
+RAN members concentrate their work on any one of five regions of the world to assist people subjected to any of the human rights abuses that Amnesty International opposes in almost all of the world's countries.
+By the end of November 1993 groups working in the 21 RANs joined 178 calls for action. - -- From January 1993 to the end of November 1993 Amnesty International had issued 124 major documents on human rights violations in 69 countries.